NadyaRadeva/IMDB/README.md

 <p><h4>7.
 Sort Movies by Rating and Title:</h4> Accessible to both the orinary users and the administrators, this feature allows clients to view movies sorted by their rating or title in ascending or descending order.</p>

-<p><h4>Filter Movies by Rating:</h4> Available to both the ordinary users and administrators, this functionality enables clients to filter and display movies that have a rating equal to or higher than the one specified by the client.</p>
+<p><h4>8.
+Filter Movies by Rating:</h4> Available to both the ordinary users and administrators, this functionality enables clients to filter and display movies that have a rating equal to or higher than the one specified by the client.</p>

 <p><h4>9.
 Rate Movies:</h4> This feature, visible only to ordinary users, allows them to rate movies on a scale from 1 to 10.
 The ratings are stored, and the overall rating for each movie is calculated by averaging the ratings based on the total number of users who have rated the movie.</p>